Minestom/minestom.net/docs/feature/player-skin.md

  GET https://sessionserver.mojang.com/session/minecraft/profile/<uuid>?unsigned=false
 ```

-You'll get here both the texture value and the signature.
-Those values are used to create a `PlayerSkin`.
+The response contains both the texture value and the signature, which are the two arguments to `PlayerSkin`.

+## Applying a skin

 ### PlayerSkinInitEvent

-The event is called at the player connection and is used to define the skin to send to the player the first time.
-It is as simple as
+Fired at connection, before the player spawns.
+The skin set here is the one the player joins with.

 ```java
 GlobalEventHandler globalEventHandler = MinecraftServer.getGlobalEventHandler();